jainhsuya/Digital_Image_Processing/README.md

 ## Assumptions:
 * On a 128x128 patch, microcalcifiactions are 5x5 or larger.

-## Sample run
-The image has been taken from MINI-MIAS database
 ### Original image
 ![](mdb148.jpg "Original image")
 ### After filtering microcalcifications